Concentrated sunshine

 Who were the first coffee junkies?

-Bees.
 A scientific study from 2013 was able to show that some plants were able to attract bees, in particular thanks to the caffeine content in their flowers.
 The bees are guided by the scent of the flowers and prefer to visit plants that have already rewarded them with nectar for pollination.

 If the nectar also contains caffeine, it induces increased concentration and memory performance in the bees.
 This means customers return to the same plants even more frequently.
 By turning the bees into reliable regulars through caffeine production, the hosts benefit from increased pollination and thus an increase in their population.
 Business is booming.

 But we also have something delicious on the passenger shelf for the teetotallers, the clean ones and the dreamers.
-Or for some, it may be a completely new experience without hesitation, a change of perspective: PASSENGER COLOMBIAN SUGAR CANE DECAF!
+Or for some, it may be a completely new experience without hesitation, a change of perspective: PASSENGER Colombian Sugar Cane DECAF!
 Disenchanted by its psychotropic effect.
 Its taste alone is convincing.
 Warning: it can also be addictive!

 References:

-- Pollan, Michael This is your mind on Plants Penguin Books, 2021.
+Pollan, Michael: This is your mind on Plants, Penguin Books, 2021.

-- Wright, G.A., et a. „Caffeine in Floral Nectar Enhances a Pollinator’s Memory of Reward.“ Science339, no.6124 (March 8, 2013): 1202-4.
+Wright, G.A., et al.: Caffeine in Floral Nectar Enhances a Pollinator’s Memory of Reward., Science339, no. 6124 (March 8, 2013): 1202-4.